-The Group reclassified company-occupied properties to investment properties carried at fair value.
-Revaluation surplus recognized aggregated to ₱106.8 million as at December 31, 2020 and 2019 (₱125.2 million as at December 31, 2018) (see Note 12).
+The Group reclassified previously company-occupied properties to investment properties carried at fair value in 2004 and 2005.
+Revaluation surplus recognized before reclassification to investment properties aggregated ₱106.8 million as at December 31, 2021 and 2020, the amount shall be retained in other comprehensive income and will be transferred to retained earnings upon disposal of the related investment properties (see Note 12).